This page include penis general anatomy notions, either about external orgasns and internal ones.

 The Testicles

-During sexual arousal, the testicles expand themselves because the blood will fill the vessels inside them.
-After the ejaculation, the testicles will come back to their normal dimensions.
-When a man is near to ejaculate, the testicles move closer to the body.
+During sexual arousal, the testicles expand themselves because the blood fills the vessels inside them.
+Upon the ejaculation, the testicles return to their normal dimensions.
+When a man is about to ejaculate, the testicles move closer to the body.
 Then they return back to their usual position in the scrotum.
-As we have already seen, the testicles also come near to the body in conditions of intense fear, anger or cold.
+As we have already seen, the testicles also come near the body in conditions of intense fear, anger or cold.
 This run-in and run-out is a fertility protection system.
-The testicles need to keep a temperature of one or two degrees less than the body, because at the bodily temperature, the testicles will not be able to produce spermatozoons.
-When it's warm or under other situations, the testicles will take away the body and its heat; when it's cold, they come near the body warmth, in order to keep an homogenous temperature.
+The testicles need to keep a temperature of one or two degrees lower than the body one, because at the bodily temperature, the testicles will not be able to produce spermatozoons.
+Under various conditions - cold, in particular - the scrotum wrinkles up, drawing the testicles close up against the body.
+Under other conditions - like relaxation or warmth - the scrotum is very loose and soft, and the testicles then hang farther from the body.

 The Epididymis